Pre-Professional Health Advising

-The Pre-Professional Health Programs Advising Office in Hood House provides advising for all students preparing for postgraduate careers in medicine, dentistry, optometry, chiropractic, podiatry, physical therapy, pharmacy, naturopathic medicine, and physician assistant programs.
+The Pre-Professional Health Programs Advising Office in Rudman Hall provides advising for all students preparing for postgraduate careers in medicine, dentistry, optometry, chiropractic, podiatry, physical therapy, pharmacy, naturopathic medicine, and physician assistant programs.
 There is no pre-health major at UNH.
 Health professional graduate programs do not evaluate based on undergraduate major.
 Interested UNH students should register with the Pre-Professional Health Programs Advising Office online to be added to an email list and be kept informed of important events, opportunities, and deadlines regarding preparation for application.

 Identifying as a pre-health student at UNH consists of the following:

 - Taking the prerequisite courses for admission.
 A list of the specific prerequisite courses for each intended health profession can be found on the UNH Pre-Health website.

 - Gaining volunteer and healthcare experience.
 Applicants to health professional programs will be expected to demonstrate a sustained involvement in volunteer and community service.
 It is also expected that applicants have shadowed healthcare providers.
 Many students volunteer in various healthcare settings and some students seek out licensure and certificates to provide hands-on patient care.
 These experiences often include working as an EMT, LNA/CNA, or phlebotomist.